-- Needed if we #orms want to have an impact in practical applications - Ask yourself: would Artificial Intelligence (notably: deep learning) be so successful without gradient-descent algorithms served with their efficient #backpropagation implementations?
+- Needed if we #orms want to have an impact in practical applications - ... but often omitted in papers as "of no interest for a typical reader" - Ask yourself: would Artificial Intelligence (notably: deep learning) be so successful without gradient-descent algorithms served with their efficient #backpropagation implementations?